 - Add all ingredients to a large bowl and stuff them into the turkey cavity.

-- Place Turkey and neck in roasting pan.
-Rub the outside of Turkey with the spiced oil rub below.
+- Place the Turkey and neck in the roasting pan.
+Rub the outside of the Turkey with the spiced oil rub below.
 Bake first at 400℉ for 1 hour.
-Then cover and roast at 325℉.
-Until juices run clear when stuck with a fork in the heavy part of the thigh.
+Then cover and roast at 325°F until the juices run clear when a fork is inserted into the thickest part of the thigh.

 Notes

-- Turkey prep time is to make the stuffing and the rub.
+- The prep time for Turkey is to make the stuffing and the rub.
 Roasting time is approximately 4 hours.

-- TURKEY RUB: For the turkey before putting it in the oven.
+- TURKEY RUB: For the turkey, before putting it in the oven to roast.
 Always read the labels on ingredients to make sure they are gluten-free.

 In a bowl, add the following.